.jpg)

 Urine testing for renal and other health issues

-In April 2019, Moonie King, President of the Tepehua Board of the Directors, gave us a urine testing machine.
-Nurse Olga (of Tepehua) provided the training and helped us by checking the results.
-The Poco a Poco community center provided this service for free for people in San Pedro Itzicán and anyone from the surrounding villages.
+In April 2019, Moonie King, President of the Tepehua Community Centre in Chapala, gave us a urine testing machine.
+Nurse Olga (of Tepehua) provided the training.
+The Poco a Poco medical office provided the testing service for free for people in San Pedro Itzicán and anyone from the surrounding villages.

 Unfortunately, at the end of 2021, the urine testing machine stopped working.
 (They are very sensitive to dust...).
 We did try to get it repaired, without success.